JoosepAlviste/JoosepAlviste.github.io/src/pages/blog/thorgate-spa.md

 title: Charon
 ---

-# SPA blog post - Getting started with ThorGate's SPA project template (???)
+# SPA blog post - Getting started with Thorgate's SPA project template (???)
 (using Django, React, Redux, Redux Saga, Razzle, Docker)

-Intro here - we at ThorGate have recently released a new version of our SPA template with Django, React, Redux and Redux Saga.
+Intro here - we at Thorgate have recently released a new version of our SPA template with Django, React, Redux and Redux Saga.

+**TODO: Why SPA & trends n stuff**

 Even if you don't start using our template, it's a good source of inspiration for your own project set up.